 On July 23, Austria issued a 48-hour ultimatum to Serbia.
 In its reply note of July 25, the Serbian government addressed almost all of the demands.
 It assured that all guilty parties would be sought and punished, but refused to allow Austrian officials to assist in the internal Serbian investigation.
 Kaiser Wilhelm II praised the Serbian reply note as a diplomatic masterstroke and conceded: “This removes any reason for war.”

 A last visit to Brussels

 Since the fatal shots at Sarajevo, forebodings about a war and German troops marching through the neutral Belgium onto Paris had been haunting Sophie.
-One last time she wanted to travel to Brussels where she had living and working for so many years, to make sure all her friends and protégés were well taken care of, and to visit the graves of her beloved grandfather and her Belgian grandmother.
-Her husband Count Andras Csabany insisted to accompany her.
+One last time she wanted to travel to Brussels where she had living and working for so many years, to make sure all her friends and protégés were well taken care of.
+Moreover, she wanted to visit the graves of her beloved grandfather and her Belgian grandmother.
+Her husband Count Andras Csabany insisted on accompanying her.
 Before the children’s summer holidays and Marie’s graduation party they would be back.

 Farewell to Sophie

 Tirelessly on the way in these hot July days, Sophie took on too much.
 She felt weak, but there so much left for her to do.
 Then she collapsed.
 Her husband was by her side at once, a doctor was fetched, but Sophie’s heart had stopped beating.
 She had died of a sudden heart failure.

 Count Csabany was shaken.
 His voice broke when he told his children Lottie and Joscha about their mother’s death.
 A few days later they stood together at her grave in Brussels cemetery where Sophie was buried next to her grandparents.
 “The only thought that comforts me is that this is the death she always hoped for,” Count Andras said quietly, “quick, without any suffering, busy until her last breath.”